Social Health and Participation Laboratory

 General Description of Student Activities

 Students in the Social Health and Participation Laboratory will have the opportunity to participate in all aspects of the research process, including literature reviews, recruitment, screening, assessments, qualitative and quantitative data collection and analysis, and scientific writing and presentations.
 Students will also be involved in developing and growing community collaborations.
 We encourage students from all backgrounds to join the Social Health and Participation Laboratory, including students with disabilities and from underrepresented racial and ethnic groups and gender identities.
 Flexible hours are available for some research activities.
-Additional learning opportunities will focus on developing a deeper understanding of social and environmental influences on outcomes, the social model of disability, and community-engaged research methods.
+Additional learning opportunities will focus on developing a deeper understanding of social and environmental influences on health, the social model of disability, and community-engaged research methods.

 Examples of Projects